I walked out of the door around 5:35pm with my "big" camera.

 The Sun was still high in the western sky, the sky was blue with patches of white clouds.
 I saw few people in the streets on the 400 meter walk to the garden's Tanglin gate.

 Shortly I arrived at swan lake at the garden.
 It was as beautiful as always.
 The pair of swans were swimming at the other end of the lake.
 I passed a young mother with her little girl who were looking at fishes in the pond on the trail by the pond.
 It was pretty quiet there. … then I heard the unique sound of "kok-kok-kok", I could tell it was from oriental pied hornbills!!
-I took the camera of the case
+I took the camera out of the case.

 A pair or three hornbills flew overhead, and quickly disappeared in the trees by the pond.